AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

-## Literature Review and Previous Work (Second Draft Done)
+## Literature Review and Previous Work (Third Draft Done)

-When fluid passes through a channel and encounters a sudden contraction, minor head loss occurs.
-The change in flow area causes the streamlines to converge; after passing through the constriction, the streamtube's cross-sectional area becomes smaller than that of the constriction itself.
+When fluid passes through a channel and encounters a sudden constriction, minor head loss occurs.
+The change in flow area causes the fluid's streamlines to converge; after passing through the constriction, the streamtube's cross-sectional area becomes even smaller than that of the constriction itself.
 This creates the vena contracta: the location where the streamtube's cross-sectional area is at a minimum, as shown in Figure 1.
 After the vena contracta, the streamtube expands so its cross-sectional equals that of the channel [(Kanpur 2009)]().

 <div class="alert alert-block alert-danger">
 The sentence "the streamtube becomes smaller than the area it passed through right after the constriction" is unclear.